-Words: Elliott Waring, Film: Ben Richards
+Words and Photograph: Elliott Waring, Film: Ben Richards

 Unknown Festival, the newest edition to the Croatian summer season, and one of my personal favourites so far.
 Located on a coastline holiday village close to the town of Rovinj, this festival site had it all.
 3 and 4* apartment blocks with air-con, a campsite complete with toilet blocks and showers, an infinity pool heading out to the Adriatic sea and some really quirky stages.

 Steering clear of the glam, Ibiza-esque, Zrce beach feeling of Hideout, Unknown adopted a more bohemian approach to partying with stages such as the Forest Stage, Mad Ferrets mirror world and the Moroccan Medina, complete with hammocks and shisha pipes.
 The design of the site by the organisers (WHP, Field Day and Hideout) was very much reflected in the overall vibe of the festival.
 The posey gym wankers who flooded to Hideout earlier in the summer were few and far between and in their place, groups of adventurous party goers who were simply there to have a good time, not because it was the cool thing to do.